- Safety and Health Topics

 - Appendix C to Subpart E of Part 763 - Asbestos Model Accreditation Plan.
 Details the Environmental Protection Agency's (EPA's) "accreditation" requirements for workers and supervisors.

 - Hurricane Preparedness and Response.
 OSHA.
 Includes information such as news releases, public service announcements, fact sheets, frequently asked questions, and more.

 - Asbestos Bibliography (Revised).
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-162, (1997, September).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-162, (September 1997).
 Includes full or partial text of selected NIOSH documents, a comprehensive bibliography, and a summary of asbestos information available from other agencies.
 This publication is a compendium of NIOSH research and recommendations on asbestos.

 - Environmental Protection Agency (EPA)